Majdi-Thabet/Majdi-Thabet/README.md

 🎓 &nbsp;I'm a detail-oriented and diligent software engineer.\
 💡 &nbsp; I like to explore new technologies and develop software solutions as a multi-skilled tech-enthusiast person.\
-🌱 &nbsp;I'm on track for learning more about web development and data sciences.\
+🌱 &nbsp;I'm on track for learning more about web development and devops tools.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at mejdithabet@gmail.com!
 I'll try to respond as soon as I can.